Football Manager Guides | Coaching Staff

-You want to get the highest possible training facilities as you can.
-This will assist in producing the best talent available.
+It goes without saying that you should aim to get the best possible training facilities you can.
+This will assist in getting the best out of the players at your disposal.
 To improve the training facilities you can ask your board to improve them.
 You’re likely to have more chance of them saying yes if they hold you in high regard and if it is part of the clubs philosophy to improve the current players rather than signing high-profile players for the first team.
 This isn’t a given, and the board could equally accept or refuse the request.

-To find out, head to Board > Make Board Request > Facilities > Improve Training Facilities.
+To find out, head to Club Vision > Make Board Request > Facilities > Improve Training Facilities.

 From here you can give a number of reasons why you think they should improve.
 I tend to use the options that are specific to the goals of the board when I take over.

-Before you get started, one of the first screens you should familiarise yourself with is the coach view within training.
-You will be able to set these up for each of the squads your club has e.g., First Team, Under 23s etc. To access your first team coaches head to Training > Coaches and you will probably find something like this.
-The below is the default setup of the coaches at Wolves.
+Before you get started, one of the first screens you should familiarise yourself with is the coach view within the training area.
+You will be able to set these up for each of the squads your club has e.g., First Team, Under 23s etc. To access your first-team coaches head to Training > Coaches and you will probably find something like this.
+Below is the default setup of the coaches at Brentford.

-When you first enter training you will notice that your coaches are usually spread across multiple training areas.
+When you first enter training you will notice that your coaching staff in Football Manager are usually spread across multiple training areas.
 This is to ensure the training category workload is low.
 However, this also means that you are not getting the most out of them since their star rating reduces the more categories they train.

 Note: The star rating for each category uses the lead coach rating, i.e., the coach with the best rating.
 So if you have two coaches training tactics, one with a three-star rating and one with a four-star rating, the quality of the coaching will be four stars and the workload will reduce as you add more coaches to it.